chevonied/indigo/_posts/2018-03-10-build-worldcloud-in r.markdown

 require(wordcloud)
 ```

-All this does is import the necessary packages required to create the wordcloud.
+All this does is import the necessary packages required to create the Wordcloud.
 The `twitteR` package will be used to interface with the Twitter API, The `tm` package is used for mining the Twitter data.
-The `wordcloud` is used to create the wordcloud.
+The `Wordcloud` is used to create the Wordcloud.

 Next we're going to authenticate our app information with Twitter.
 Enter the following code: